 - Specify Grouping of auto-created groups: No grouping, an existing grouping, or a New grouping (enter the Grouping name in the next field).

-- Click the Preview button to see the groups generated based on your settings.
-Adjust settings if necessary.
+- Click the Preview button to see the groups generated based on your settings displayed at the bottom of the page.
+Adjust settings if necessary, preview again.

 Add or Remove Members to Group

-For groups created manually or by importing, members must be assigned to the groups.
+For groups created manually, members must be assigned to the groups.

 From the main Groups page, click on a Group in the left column, then click the Add/remove users button below the right column.